raketic-ognjen/Unlocking-Equipment-Reliability/README.md

 ## 📂 Project Structure

 - `/data/failure_log.xlsx`
   Simulated dataset with equipment failures, timestamps, durations, and root causes.
+Will be added soon

 - `/analysis/mttr_mtbf_calc.xlsx`
   MTTR & MTBF calculation sheet with formulas and dynamic tables for easy reuse.
+Will be added soon

 - `/visuals/pareto_chart.png`
   Pareto analysis of top failure causes, generated from real-case failure distribution.
+Will be added soon

 - `/visuals/reliability_dashboard.png`
   Dashboard mockup showing MTTR/MTBF trends, downtime history, and KPIs.
+Will be added soon

 - `/docs/failure_reduction_strategy.pdf`
   Structured improvement proposal based on analytical findings and RCM principles.
+Will be added soon

 ---